 Check out Video Tutorial ► Dual boot Kali Linux With Windows

-Sometimes after successful installation of Kali Linux many users fails to login into Kali first time.
+Sometimes, even after the successful installation of Kali Linux, many users fail to login to Kali first time.
 The problem they are facing is authentication.

-You must also experienced same problem, even after entering the correct Username & Password (one that provided during installation), you fails to login into Kali Linux.
+You may also experience the same problem, even after entering the correct Username & Password (one that provided during installation), you fail to login to Kali Linux.
 Don’t worry we have a solution for you.

-When Kali Linux ask you to enter Username for first time, do not enter the Username you given during installation.
-Instead of that just type “root” in username field and then enter Password that you set during installation.
-Yes this will solve your problem.
+When Kali Linux asks you to enter Username for the first time, do not enter the Username you given during installation.
+Instead, just type “root” in username field and then enter the password as “toor“.
+If that password didn’t works enter the one that you set during installation.
+Yes, this will solve your problem.